tinamayswinkels/sbe/_projects/main-st.md

 ### Project Goals

-large grid connected photovoltaic array

-The west fa&ccedil;ade will have a second

-skin of Wonderglas (Ampelite

-polycarbonate) battened off the exterior

-wall that is open at the top and bottom.
+Large grid connected photovoltaic array The west fa&ccedil;ade will have a second skin of Wonderglas (Ampelite polycarbonate) battened off the exterior wall that is open at the top and bottom.

-This second skin will breathe and

-reduce undesirable afternoon solar

-gains on the main fa&ccedil;ade from the west.
+This second skin will breathe and reduce undesirable afternoon solar gains on the main fa&ccedil;ade from the west.

 https://architectureau.com/articles/2014-houses-awards-sustainability/?utm_source=ArchitectureAU&utm_campaign=3296e896a5-AAU_2014_08_04&utm_medium=email&utm_term=0_e3604e2a4a-3296e896a5-39644110